 WIC Nutrition Program

-WIC is a nutrition program for thousands of Maine families, helping Maine kids to grow up strong and healthy.
+WIC provides complete nutrition care for thousands of Maine families, helping Maine kids to grow up strong and healthy.
 WIC food benefits are available based on income guidelines and up-to-date nutrition research.
-This website seeks to serve all Maine families with free nutrition advice, tips for staying healthy, and resources for growing families.
+This website seeks to serve all Maine families with free nutrition advice, tips for staying healthy, and resources for growing families, including breastfeeding and chestfeeding information and support.

 Who can apply for the Maine WIC Nutrition Program?